-This species is listed in CITES Appendix II.
-To promote the conservation of all four subspecies, Molur et al. (2003) recommended several actions like habitat management, scientific research, population monitoring, viability analyses, implementation of extant conservation laws and public education, Given these recommendations a field survey was conducted within the range of S. v. nestor, the critically endangered subspecies (Rudran, 2007).
-This survey confirmed that habitat loss due to deforestation was the most serious threat to S.v. nestor's survival.
-Meanwhile, there was growing awareness that the size of Sri Lanka's forests was inadequate for the country's environmental stability, and led to a Presidential decree that forest cover must be increased from 27% to 36% of the land area.
+Semnopithecus vetulus is listed in CITES Appendix II.
+To promote the conservation of all four subspecies, Molur et al. (2003) recommended several actions like habitat management, scientific research, population monitoring, viability analyses, implementation of extant conservation laws and public education.
+Meanwhile, there was growing awareness that the size of Sri Lanka's forests was inadequate for the country's environmental stability, and led to a Presidential decree that forest cover must be increased from 27% to 36% of the land area (Rajapakse 2010, Yatwara 2011).
 The decree also stipulated the use of native species to increase forest cover.

 While the above investigation was underway, interactions with people living around the study site revealed that increasing forest cover would not be possible without the support of impoverished local communities.
 Therefore, a comprehensive conservation awareness program was added to the research initiative.
 This program included a schools lecture and nature walk initiative to promote conservation awareness among the next generation of environmental stewards.
 It also included vocational training programs for adults to improve their opportunities for employment and income generation.
 The needs of community elders were addressed as well, through a health clinics initiative that provided medicines for old age problems like diabetes, hypertension, arthritis and spectacles and free cataract surgery for seniors with visual impairments.
+The success of this program led to its replication at a locality within the range of S. v. monticola where a reforestation project and initiatives to prevent firewood extraction from natural habitats were also underway.
+While conservation actions during the past six years were limited to two areas, several newspaper articles were published to promote conservation awareness throughout the country.

-Future conservation actions will include field surveys of the known ranges of all four subspecies with the objective of identifying two or more sites within each range that could be developed as protected areas.
+Future conservation actions will include field surveys of the known ranges of this subspecies with the objective of identifying two or more sites within each range that could be developed as protected areas.
 The above-mentioned activities will then be launched in nearby communities, and people will also be trained in protected area administration and management, nature guiding and interpretation, small business management and other vocations that help to promote the sustainable use of their protected area under the supervision of the government's Department of Wildlife Conservation.
 Efforts to mitigate human-monkey conflicts with active participation of local communities will also be an important component of future conservation actions.